Robrowno/guess-the-number/README.md

 - Printing a list of past guesses: Originally, I kept getting either an empty list printing to the terminal or having it display as "None".
 The solution was to move the empty list above the while loop in the first game (**Line 77**)as it seems that the list kept resetting as the game was running.

+ - An interesting one spotted by Niki Tester on Slack was that my attempts numbers were always out by 1.
+To fix this, I added " +1" to the final f string print messages at the end of the guess-the number games (game1 and game2) and that solved the issue.

 ---

 ## Peer Reviews